-It’ll also be beneficial if you understand how to create and edit user accounts.
-We’ve previously covered this in more detail in our article on Quora:
+It’ll also be beneficial if you understand how to create and edit user accounts, which we cover in our other How To Build Guides.

 When kickstarting your project, you can choose to begin by wireframing your product design, or building the necessary fields within your database.

 In this case, we’ll start by using Bubble’s visual design tool to shape the user-interface of our platform.
 If you’re replicating a version of Product Hunt, some of the core pages you’ll want to include are: